 Future of the program as of 2025

 As selective instrument and seal of scientific quality, the national program contributes to the attractivity and visibility of the MD-PhD career track.
-Feedback from practice confirms the importance of individual funding to motivate talented young physicians to engage in research and to acquire a solid scientific foundation early on in their career.
+It also serves as a benchmark for local MD-PhD programs.
+The SAMS remains convinced of the importance of individual funding options to motivate talented young physicians to engage in research and to acquire a solid scientific foundation early on in their career.